SinceNovember/springboot-examples/springboot-job/springboot-job-xxl-admin/doc/XXL-JOB-English-Documentation.md

 the logic of task in XXL-JOB schedule center is very light and single job average run time alaways under 100ms,（most  is network time consume）.so it can use limited threads to support a large mount of job run concurrently, 10 threads configured above can support at least 100 JOB normal execution.

 #### 5.4.5 @DisallowConcurrentExecution
-This annotation is not used default by the schedule center of XXL-JOB schedule module, it use concurrent policy default,because RemoteHttpJobBean is common QuartzJobBean,so it greatly improve the capacity of schedule system and decrease the blocked chance of schedule module in the case of multi-threaded schedule.
+This annotation is not used default by the schedule center of XXL-JOB schedule module, it use concurrent policy default,because RemoteHttpJobBean is common QuartzJobBean,so it greatly improve the capacity of schedule system and decrease the blocked chance of schedule module in the case of httpclient-threaded schedule.

 Every schedule module was scheduled and executed parallel in XXL-JOB,but tasks in executor is executed serially and support stop task.